 Office: S4.08, Strand Building, Strand Campus

-Title: Royal Society University Senior Research Fellow in Geometry
+Title: Reader in Geometry and Royal Society University Senior Research Fellow

 Dmitri Panov graduated from Moscow State University in 1998.
 He received his PhD from Ecole Polytechinque France in 2005, under the supervision of Maxim Kontsevich.
 In 2005-2010 he was a post-doc at Imperial College London.
 In 2010 he joined King’s College as a Royal Society Research Fellow.
 He was promoted to Senior Research Fellow in 2012 and Reader in 2015.